CatswillDesu/zephyr-integration-poc/README.md

 - You will see "customField" request item in network tab, open its conetnts and wou will find "id" property that you need.
 - Place it in .env TEST_DETAILS_FIELD_ID variable.

-### To link tests with your poject you need to create two issues with zephyr's "test" issue type and replace "tmsLink state field" in src/test/ files
+### To link tests with your poject you need to create two issues with zephyr's "test" issue type and replace "tmsLink" state field in "src/test/" test files